NotShrirang/LoomRAG/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/NotShrirang/LoomRAG)
 <a href="https://huggingface.co/spaces/NotShrirang/LoomRAG"><img src="https://img.shields.io/badge/Streamlit%20App-red?style=flat-rounded-square&logo=streamlit&labelColor=white"/></a>

 This project implements a Multimodal Retrieval-Augmented Generation (RAG) system, named **LoomRAG**, that leverages OpenAI's CLIP model for neural cross-modal retrieval and semantic search.
 The system allows users to input text queries and retrieve both text and image responses seamlessly through vector embeddings.
-It also supports uploading images and PDFs for enhanced interaction and intelligent retrieval capabilities through a Streamlit-based interface.
+It features a comprehensive annotation interface for creating custom datasets and supports CLIP model fine-tuning with configurable parameters for domain-specific applications.
+The system also supports uploading images and PDFs for enhanced interaction and intelligent retrieval capabilities through a Streamlit-based interface.

 Experience the project in action: